HardTalk™ for Board Members

 HardTalk™ for Safety

 Every 15 seconds someone in the world dies from a workplace accident.
-That is over 2.3 million people a year and doesn’t even include the countless more non-fatal injuries sustained across a variety of industries.
+That is over 2.3 million people a year and doesn’t even include the countless non-fatal injuries sustained across all industries.
 Workplace safety is of paramount importance and a failure to grasp the factors necessary to improved performance is costly; and not just on a human level.

-Whilst there are industries for which the risks are higher, such as construction, manufacturing, transportation and agriculture, no industry is safe from potentially dangerous pitfalls.
-A poor safety record doesn’t just affect the individuals who fall victim, but also has a direct correlation to:
+Whilst there are industries for which the risks are higher, such as construction, manufacturing, transportation and agriculture, every sector and every organisation have their own safety challenges, one of the most common of which is road safety.
+A poor safety record doesn’t just affect the individuals who get hurt, and their families, but research shows it also has a direct correlation to:

 - Financial performance